modern-day-researcher/build-modern-day-researcher-BE/README.md

 #### Response

 ##### 201 (Created)
->If you successfully register a user the endpoint will return an HTTP response with a status code `201` and a body as below.
+>If you successfully register a user the endpoint will return an HTTP response with a status code `201` and a body with user id as below.
 ```
 {
   1
 }
 ```
-##### 400 (Bad Request)
+##### 500 (Internal Server Error)
->If you send in invalid fields, the endpoint will return an HTTP response with a status code `400` and a body as below.
+>If you send in invalid fields, the endpoint will return an HTTP response with a status code `500` and a body as below.
 ```
 {
-  "error": true,
-  "message": "There was a problem with your request."
+   "message": "Error registering.
+Please try again."
 }
 ```
 [Back to Table of Contents](#table-of-contents)